KaranJayachandra/KaranJayachandra.github.io/_posts/2021-09-16-norm-macdonald.md

 Rest In Peace Norm.
 You will be missed.

 P.S.
-I don't think I laughed more that at a talk show segment more than [this](https://www.youtube.com/watch?v=bKmadR4Ye54) one with [Conan](https://en.wikipedia.org/wiki/Conan_O'Brien).
+I don't think I've laughed more that at a talk show segment hosted by [Conan](https://en.wikipedia.org/wiki/Conan_O'Brien) than [this](https://www.youtube.com/watch?v=bKmadR4Ye54) one.